-As of January 2020, Seattle had just over a one-month supply of homes for sale.
+As of December 2020, Seattle had less than a one-month supply of homes for sale.
 So the market is still very constrained, from an inventory perspective.
 This is true for many cities across the country.
 In fact, the national average was around three months worth of supply in January.
 And even that is below what’s considered to be a balanced market.

 And speaking of demand, homes across the Seattle metro area are selling quickly and often above the original asking price.